gidihup/ski-app_njs/README.md

 **2. App deployment on infrastructure using a bash script**

-  After terraforms builds the EC2 Instance, it calls the script, bootstrap.sh, to deploy the app.
+  After terraforms builds the EC2 Instance, it calls the bash script, **bootstrap.sh**, to deploy the app.
   The bootstrap script does the following:

   - Installs Docker community edition and other utilities